 Sebastian Eicke works primarily with wind energy customers out of KEB Headquarters in Germany.
 His goal is to provide wind energy generation end-users with the same options they’ve come to know as standard in other areas of energy – a customizable product with components that can be selected to fit unique requirements.

 “Customers can choose from a wide range of options to adapt each pitch system for different needs,” says Eicke.
 “With our ten-year experience in the application, we have developed special pitch drivetrains which are easily applicable under extreme conditions.”

 “They fulfill the highest demands for quality, dynamics, and positioning accuracy and distinguish themselves in their compact overall size and low weight.”

-In a previous post I discussed the components of the P6 system KEB is able to provide.
-Currently, the KEB system is the only pitch inverter on the world marketing that combines an inverter, charger, and PLC in one full cabinet solution.
+In a previous post, I discussed the components of the P6 system KEB is able to provide.
+Currently, the KEB system is the only pitch inverter in the world that combines an inverter, charger, and PLC in one full cabinet solution.
 The system easily connects to KEB brakes and motor feedback components.
 Each of these products is available with a wide range of communication protocol options, so they can be integrated with third-party components as needed.

 “The high integration of inverter, charger for energy storage and a fully-fledged PLC in a very compact format is unique in the market.
 This concept makes the P6 versatile and flexible,” says Eicke.